fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UsingImagesInContrastModes.md

   background-color: #0076B0;
   color: #FFFFFF;
 }
-.fl-theme-uio-by nav-main .idi-people.current_page {
+.fl-theme-uio-by .people.currentPage {
     background-image: url("images/people-yellow.png");
 }
-.fl-theme-uio-yb nav-main .idi-people.current_page,
+.fl-theme-uio-yb .idi-people.currentPage,
-.fl-theme-uio-wb nav-main .idi-people.current_page {
+.fl-theme-uio-wb .idi-people.currentPage {
     background-image: url("images/people-black.png");
 }
+.fl-theme-uio-lgdg .idi-people.currentPage {
+    background-image: url("images/people-grey.png");
+}
 ```

 In this example, the 'current page' tab has an inverted colour scheme.
 The default colour would appear as shown in the following image:
 ![A graphical icon in its default colour of blue on white.](/images/tutorial-uio-icon-regular.png)

-The high-contrast version of the theme inverts the colour, so in the "black-on-white" theme, for example, the icon will actually be white:
+The high contrast version of the theme inverts the colour, so in the "black-on-white" theme, for example, the graphic itself should appear white-on-black to keep with the original inverted style:
 ![A graphical icon in black on white contrast theme.](/images/tutorial-uio-icon-hc.png)